What is dropshipping?

 You could be caught in the middle.
 Handling customer complaints is your responsibility, even if the problem is your supplier.
 For some help with this, take a look at our guide on How to handle customer complaints.

 You’ll profit, but how much?
-Purchasing stock in bulk will likely get you a more discounted wholesale price.
+Purchasing inventory in bulk will likely get you a more discounted wholesale price.
 Smaller customer orders to the supplier can reduce your profit margin.

 You’re not the only one.
 Simplicity and cost-effectiveness is bound to be popular, and dropshipping is.
 To stand out from the competition, you’ll need to focus on offering something unique, quality, great marketing, and exceptional customer service.